Kaltsoon/nosql/material/3-mongo-operations.md

 # Database operations and data model in MongoDB

-In the third section of the course, we learn the basic database operation in the MongoDB database management system.
+In the third section of the course, we learn the basic database operations in the MongoDB database management system.
 We will also cover the core concepts of the MongoDB data model.
 During this section, you will learn how to perform CRUD and aggregation operations in the MongoDB database and how to use embedded documents and document references in the MongoDB data model.
 You will also design and set up a database for your project.

 ## CRUD operations

 The [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations (create, read, update, delete) are the most common database operations in any database management system.
 Next, let's practice their usage in MongoDB.
 Before starting the exercises, open the MongoDB Compass application we used during the previous section and open the `library` database in the MongoDB Shell.

 > [!IMPORTANT]
-> Exercise 1 👨‍💻: Create a file (for example a Word document) for the exercises in this section.
+> Exercise 1 👨‍💻: Create a file (for example, a Word document) for the exercises in this section.
 Add the information mentioned in the exercises to the file for a later submission.
 You can include the database queries as text or [screenshots](https://www.take-a-screenshot.org/) of the MongoDB Shell.
 Once you are done with the exercises in this section, submit the file to the "Database operations in MongoDB" Moodle submission in PDF format.

 ### Inserting documents